13 Creative Morning Meeting Ideas

 8. Plan a friendly debate

 Introduce personal but non-invasive questions to the group.
 What was the first concert you attended?
 What’s the last book you read?
 If you could choose your last meal, what would it be?
 When conversations start about the value of metal vs. pop or whether the book or the movie was better, let it happen!
 Comfortable coworkers are engaged coworkers.

 9. Change it up and play some unexpected six-cup

 You may have called it by a different name in college, but everyone knows how to play.
 Set up 6 cups of water at either end of the conference table, then teams alternate tossing ping pong balls into cups from opposite ends.
 When a ball lands in the cup, remove the cup from play.
 The first team to eliminate all of the opposing team’s cups wins!

 Nudge your team to share things that are loosely related to your industry: tax law changes for accountants or the opening of a new restaurant for hospitality pros.
 Client news is fair game, too!
 Sharing personal/business tidbits — business acquisitions, re-branding, marriage, or a new baby — are also a great way to continue empathetic contact between you and your customers.

 11. Start a community service brainstorm

-Supporting the greater good is a great motivator!
-Team members have the opportunity to give a sales pitch for a charitable organization to support for that month.
+Supporting the greater good is a great motivator and morning meeting idea!
+Team members have the opportunity to give a sales pitch for a charitable organization to support that month.
 Describe the mission and vision of the organization and how the company can best support them.
 Create a team for a charity walk, buy a table at a fundraising dinner, or have an office initiative to collect small donations in exchange for “privileges” (dressing down, a better parking space, extra minutes of PTO).